drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *affect* vs. *effect*
 [Paul Brians explains the correct usage of these commonly confused words](http://public.wsu.edu/~brians/errors/affect.html).
 #### *a lot*
 *A lot* is an informal way of expressing a large quantity when formality and specifics don't matter (*He ate a lot of green beans yesterday.
-A lot of the first-down plays were short passes over the middle.*).
-Generally, in formal writing, *a lot* comes across as vague or imprecise.
+A lot of the first-down plays were short passes over the middle.*) Generally, in formal writing, *a lot* comes across as vague or imprecise.
 Try reworking it.
 Also, *alot* is always wrong.
 #### *and/or*
 Although some use people *and/or* as a crutch, don't use it in your own writing.
 In the words of the *Chicago Manual of Style*, 16th ed (Chicago: University of Chicago Press, 2010), Rule 5.220 at 266: "Avoid this Janus-faced term.
 It can often be replaced by "and" or "or" with no loss in meaning.
 Where it seems needed . . . , try "or" . . . or both (e.g., "take a sleeping pill or a warm drink or both").
 But think of other possibilities."
 #### apostrophe error